-Traditionally, someone looking to put on muscle for whatever that reason may be would utilize split style training.
+Traditionally, someone looking to put on muscle for whatever reason that may be would utilize split style training.
 This is where you isolate each muscle group by a certain day of the week.
 For example to chest on Monday, back on Tuesday, legs on Wednesday, shoulders on Thursday, and arms on Friday.

 This technique has been used because training each muscle group individually allows you to get the most volume in doing so.
 This is opposed to doing a full body workout, where the individual trains all areas of the body in one exercise.